hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

 We would like to thank the authors of {{RFC7638}} for their work on the JSON Web Key (JWK) Thumbprint specification.
 This document applies JWK Thumbprints to COSE Key structures.

+Additionally, we would like to thank Carsten Bormann, Orie Steele, Ilari Liusvaara, Laurence Lundblade, Daisuke Ajitomi, and Michael Richardson for their feedback.